kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 It says: "join a and b nodes over every possible relationship".
 The `type()` function on these variables allows doing querying over the schema.

-### Feature 5: Semi-structured data and URI-heavy datasets:
+### Feature 5: Semi-structured Data and URI-heavy Datasets (e.g., "Knowledge Graphs")
 An important application domain of GDBMSs is "knowledge graphs".
 This term means different things in different contexts and I'll take it